For two weeks I join an off-grid village in the Siskiyou Mountains. ..

 I turn onto a road bearing a sign warning me of trespassing.
 The pavement ends and the Westfalia hobbles its way onto the pothole infested trail.
 It seems like I am bouncing down this curvy path forever waiting to hit the bottom of the grade.
 When I finally reach the bottom of the road I begin searching through the thicket of trees for the one marked with a yellow smiley face.
 Last second I see the clearing and make a quick turn to be instantly confronted with a rushing creek and have to swerve left to get onto the man-made bridge that arises some doubts in me about its ability to handle the weight of the camper van.
 I notice an RV broke down in the muddy pit just before it.
 Luckily, I make it over and up the steep, unkept, obstacle of a drive to a hand cleared pull-off where another sign instructs me to leave my vehicle.

 Before I get parked I notice a man coming down the drive with an adorable pit bull running ahead of him.
 He introduces himself and Bodi and tells me when I get my things together I can come into the Hygee House and make some tea where him and another member are hanging out at the moment.
 I pack a bag and take a moment to admire the beautiful views.
 Across the valley is a neighboring peak with what seems to be an infinite tree line.
 A slight haze sets the perfect ambiance on the landscape.
 I climb the next incline passing by a hobbit home, a tree house and a tool shed to be met by another beautiful sight: Maitreya Mountain Village.
 The outskirt of the main village is dotted with a-frame structures and other tiny homes.
 There is a greenhouse to the left made of stained glass and mosaic tiles.
 To my right is a large garden with swinging chairs placed in the middle.
-I am pulled in by the Bhuddist prayer silks hanging above the pathway through the garden but am bummed to see that the garden beds themselves seem for the most part neglected.
+I begin in on the pathway admiring the Bhuddist prayer silks hanging above my head through the garden, but am bummed to see that the garden beds themselves seem for the most part neglected.

 I peer over the wooden railing to see a vintage style kitchen attached to a room filled with banjo drums and a pool table.
 A few steps down leads to a smaller area with a round bench wrapping around a hand-laid mosaic floor depicting the tree of life slightly covered up by a small wood burning stove.
 I climb up to the third floor to find a small bedroom completely encased by windows.
 One window is open allowing me to climb out onto the roof to gain an aerial view of the property.
 From here I can see the neighboring home adorned in fairy decorations with small bells and lights strung in the shrubs.
 The structures are separated by a small pond of water being fed from the stream.
-Joined by a pack of excited pups, I head back down the hill to meet my new roommates for the next two weeks.
+Back on the ground I am joined by a pack of excited pups as I head back down the hill to meet my new roommates for the next two weeks.